sopier/djangobook-Updated-to-1.8/third-edition/chapter_03.rst

   Otherwise, the system will move to the next lookup type (list-index lookup).

-.. admonition:: Method Arguments and Templates

   By design, Django intentionally limits the amount of logic processing available in the template, so it is not possible to pass arguments to method calls accessed from within templates.
 Data should be calculated in views and then pass to templates for display.

 * Obviously, some methods have side effects, and it would be foolish at best, and possibly even a security hole, to allow the template system to